-The majority of ponds in Bloomington are stormwater ponds.
-This means that they are connected with pipes to the City’s stormwater infrastructure network.
-Historically, most of these ponds were not connected to one another and the water that flowed into them came from ground water or after it was cleaned by the nearby forests or meadows.
+The majority of ponds in Bloomington are considered stormwater ponds.
+This means that pipes connect them to the City’s stormwater infrastructure network.
+Historically, most of these ponds were not connected to one another.
+Back then, the water that flowed into them was cleaned by the nearby forests or meadows.

 Now-a-days, when it rains, because of the many roads, sidewalks, roofs, and other impervious surfaces, water moves very quickly.
-Without the historic forests and meadows the water is no longer being filtered, and is able to pick up all the things on the ground, like dirt, leaves, and trash.
-It then carries all this stuff into stormwater drains where most flow into ponds.
+Without the historic forests and meadows, the water is able to pick up things on the ground, like dirt, leaves, and trash.
+It then carries all this stuff into stormwater drains which flow into ponds.
 That means, anything that was picked up by the water as it moved over impervious surfaces ends up in our ponds.
 This is a leading cause of water pollution in urban areas.

 Why So Green?

 Plants and algae in ponds and lakes are a common concern for residents.
-There are types of plants that are problematic and there are plants that are good but there are always going to be plants.
-Click here for more information on aquatic plants and management options
+There are types of plants that are problematic and there are plants that are good.
+In any case, there are always going to be plants.
+Click here for more information on aquatic plants and management options.